-Children that are removed from their home, through no fault of their own, are at the beginning of a journey that is life changing.
+Adjusting to a new family can be stressful and difficult for children in care.
+These children are often removed from their home through no fault of their own.
+This is the beginning of a journey that is life changing.

-These children are often the victims of abuse, neglect and abandonment.
+These children may be the victims of abuse, neglect or abandonment.
 They are placed in a well intended foster home, but it is not their home, they are not their parents.
 The rituals and rules are different.
 The food is different, everything is different!
 This can be a nightmare.

 Horses are bred for a sport based on what their parents accomplished, horses are not asked what would you like to do?
 Jump, work cows, pull a carriage.
 They are given a job, no questions asked.
 Children that have no choice in where they live or with whom they live often try to fight for what they want or run a way, similar to horses.
 This is a natural response, we get it, horses are the same.